JaKooLit/Hyprland-v3/config/hypr/HelpFile.md

   Super   Tab             *cycle through workspaces*

 # waybar customizations
+  - waybar font too big or too small.
+Edit the font-size in waybar styles located in ~/.config/hypr/waybar/styles/ .
+By default, it is set to 100%.
+After adjusting the GTK font scaling to your liking, edit all the waybar styles.
+Reduce or increase according to your needs.
+NOTE that its on percent %.
+You can also change to px whichever suits you.
   - if you want 12h format instead of 24H format, edit the ~/.config/hypr/waybar/modules look for clock. delete the // and add // or delete the previous one
   - CPU Temperature:
     - a.) to change from deg C to deg F , edit the ~/.config/hypr/waybar/modules look for "temperature".
 Change the format to "format": "{temperatureF}°F {icon}",